Which of the following amino acids is most likely to be found in ... | Study Prep in Pearson+

 Multiple Choice

-Which of the following amino acids is most likely to be found in the interior of a globular protein due to its hydrophobic side chain?
+Which of the following amino acids is most likely to be found in the alpha-helix region of a GPCR signaling protein?

 A